How Do You Tell What Year A Corvette Is?

 As with the C6, the C7 ZO6 was a year removed from the initial generational rollout, but it was promised to be the "most track-capable Corvette ever."
 A supercharged engine producing 650 horsepower and wider wheel wells to accommodate massive tires were all part of the package.
 Other visual cues included a raised & vented hood, as well as larger front brake vents.
 Special editions for 2015 included the track-centric Pacific Coupe and the luxury GT-focused Atlantic Convertible.

 Four special editions headlined the 2016 model year, including a street-legal C7.R in Corvette Racing Yellow or Black and the Twilight Blue Design Package, the Spice Red Design Package and Jet Black Suede Design Package, which were all basically appearance packages.
-The Grand Sport made it's return during the 2017 model year, with it's legendary front fender hash mark.
+The Grand Sport made it's return during the 2017 model year, with it's legendary front fender hash mark (see above).

 Five years removed from the 60th anniversary, Chevrolet once again had reason to celebrate in 2018 and offered a 65th anniversary Carbon 65 Edition Corvette in a Ceramic Matrix Gray paint scheme.
 Wheels moved up to a standard size of 19 inches in the front and 20 inches in the rear.
 The 2019 model year marked the end of an era- front engine Corvettes.
 Chevrolet sent the C7 off in the way only they could- with a 755 horsepower ZR1, making it the most-powerful Corvette ever.
 A high wing was available as part of the $3,000 ZTK Performance Package.

-So what can we tell you about the C8, which has not yet gone on sale as of this writing?
-Well, the standard engine is a 495-horsepower LT2 (remember when the ZO6 bragged about 405 horsepower?) and it will feature a dry sump oiling system as standard, starting at an unheard of price of $60,000.
+So what can we tell you about the C8?
+Well, it was offered as either a retractacble hardtop convertible or a targa top.
+The standard engine is a 495-horsepower LT2 (remember when the ZO6 bragged about 405 horsepower?) and it will feature a dry sump oiling system as standard and was allegedly going to be sold for an unheard of price of $60,000, but we have yet to see any at that price, that weren't already wrecked.
 It will still carry two sets of golf clubs in the trunk and oh yeah, and it's also a mid-engine car.

 While Corvettes have used many batteries over the years, from our 6-volt all the way up to our latest H6 offering, one thing that is nearly universal (except for the 6-volt cars), is that they can and should all be using an OPTIMA Charger or Maintainer, to keep their battery ready to start.
 Thanks for reading!